mem0ai/mem0/README.md

 embedchain is a framework to easily create LLM powered bots over any dataset.
 If you want a javascript version, check out [embedchain-js](https://github.com/embedchain/embedchainjs)

+# Latest Updates

+* Introduce a new app type called `OpenSourceApp`.
+It uses `gpt4all` as the LLM and `sentence transformers` all-MiniLM-L6-v2 as the embedding model.
+If you use this app, you dont have to pay for anything.

+# What is embedchain?

-It abstracts the entire process of loading a dataset, chunking it, creating embeddings and then storing in a vector database.
+Embedchain abstracts the entire process of loading a dataset, chunking it, creating embeddings and then storing in a vector database.

 You can add a single or multiple dataset using `.add` and `.add_local` function and then use `.query` function to find an answer from the added datasets.